Skip to main content

 This separation is achieved through a process of data aggregation.
 Imagine your results as a single, confidential file.
 This file, along with those of all your colleagues, is sent to a secure, independent health partner, the third-party vendor that conducts the screening.

 This partner is bound by strict privacy laws, most notably the Health Insurance Portability and Accountability Act (HIPAA).
 Their legal mandate is to protect your identity.
-They analyze all the individual data points ∞ cholesterol levels, readings, glucose metrics ∞ and synthesize them into a collective, anonymous overview.
+They analyze all the individual data points ∞ cholesterol levels, blood pressure readings, glucose metrics ∞ and synthesize them into a collective, anonymous overview.
 Your employer receives a report that describes the forest, providing insights on the overall health trends of the workforce.
 They never see the individual trees.

 Your specific health metrics are shielded by a legal framework that permits only aggregated, anonymous data to be shared with your employer.